 Stainless Steel Cleaning Products

-Your first option to clean your stainless steel appliances is to use Weiman Stainless Steel Cleaner Wipes.
+Your first cleaning tip for your stainless steel appliances is to use Weiman Stainless Steel Cleaner Wipes.
 These wipes tackle fingerprints, grease, streaks, and more.
-Consider using these wipes for stainless steel refrigerators, dishwashers, and ovens.
+Consider using these wipes for stainless steel refrigerators, dishwashers, washing machines, and ovens.

 The before and after pictures speak volumes.
 I like the idea of using wipes; you don't have to use any paper towels while cleaning stainless steel appliances.
-(Yay for saving money on paper towels).
+(Yay for saving money on paper towels.)
+You'll be putting in a lot less elbow grease.

-If you have to clean kitchen appliances often, you may get the best bang for the buck buying a stainless steel solution rather than wipes.
-Weiman's stainless steel cleaner works just as great as their cleaning wipes.
+If you have to clean kitchen appliances often, you may get the best bang for the buck by buying a stainless steel cleaning solution rather than wipes.
+Weiman's stainless steel cleaner works just as great as its cleaning wipes.

 I'm a firm believer that paper towels are not great at cleaning stainless steel appliances.
 It seems like they move grime and lint around stainless steel surfaces as you clean.
 If you're aiming for a flawless appliance, be sure to use a microfiber cleaning cloth.

 This soft cloth is non-abrasive and is lint-free.
-You can use it as a dry cloth or wet cloth.
+You can use it as a dry cloth or damp cloth.
 Evriholder says you don't need any chemicals, just tap water.
+Say goodbye to the mineral oil.
 Customers recommend to only clean cloths with other microfiber cloths.
 I'm assuming clothes piling can ruin these!
 You don't want that.

 I think this may be the best option for black countertops that often have lint piling.

 There are also several DIY methods for cleaning stainless steel.
-Many swear by white vinegar, baking soda, and club soda.
+Many swear by white vinegar, baking soda, olive oil, club soda, or even baby oil.
 Surely these methods are diluted with warm water.
-If you're sensitive to certain smells or even harsh chemicals, it may be best to use DIY cleaning methods.
+If you're sensitive to certain smells, harsh chemicals, or commercial cleaners, it may be best to use DIY cleaning methods.

 I love cleaning my stainless steel sink with hot water, white vinegar, and baking soda.
 I think it plays a massive role in getting rid of weird smells coming from my garbage disposal.